jurisliepins/fbittorrent/README.md

 * Persistence - right now the client will not persist state and will not know where it left off after a restart.
 * Throttling - no way to limit bandwidth usage.
-* Seeding - only leeching is supported right now.
+* Seeding - only leeching is supported.

 # Usage

 ## Building

+Run `build.sh` or `build.cmd`.

+[Packet](https://fsprojects.github.io/Paket/get-started.html) is used for dependency management and [FAKE](https://fake.build/guide/getting-started.html) is used to compile the application.

 ## Running